 1. The provisions of this Protective Order shall continue in effect with respect to any Confidential Material until expressly released by the Party or third party designating the Confidential Material, and if applicable, such effectiveness shall survive the final determination of these Proceedings.
 Within 90 days after receiving notice of the entry of any order, judgment, or decree marking the termination of this Action, all persons having received Confidential Information must either make a good faith effort to return such material and all copies thereof to the Protected Person that produced it, or destroy all such designated material and certify that fact in writing to that person.
 Outside counsel for Plaintiff and Defendant will be entitled to retain court papers, deposition and trial transcripts and exhibits, and work product, provided that counsel (and their respective employees) do not disclose the portions of court papers, deposition or trial transcripts, exhibits, and work product containing Confidential Information to any person except pursuant to the Protective Order or agreement with Protected Person.
-All Confidential Information returned to the Parties or their counsel by the Court likewise must be disposed of in accordance with this Paragraph.
+The Court will not return, or destroy any Confidential Information it receives.